troupe/troupe.github.io/_posts/2014-02-12-monitoring-upstart-processes.md

 # Using upstart to detect node.js app crashes

-We love writing node.js applications, but like any real-world application, things  occassionally go wrong.
+Here at <a href="https://gitter.im" target="_blank">Gitter</a> we love writing node.js applications, but like any real-world application, things  occassionally go wrong.
 Nine times out of ten, this is down to an unhandled exception in node.js (although we're seeing a lot less of these since we started using promises extensively).

 ## node.js crashes